Flag Lifecycle & Workflow

 |---|---|---|

-| Key | Yes | Unique identifier, immutable after creation.
-Use kebab-case (e.g., dark-mode-v2). |
+| Key | Yes | Unique identifier, immutable after creation |

 | Name | Yes | Human-readable label shown in the dashboard. |

-| Description | No | Details about the flag's purpose and expected behaviour. |
+| Description | No | What the flag does and why it exists. |

-| Type | Yes | RELEASE (standard feature flag) or KILLSWITCH (emergency disable). |
+| Type | Yes | RELEASE — standard feature flag for gradual rollout.
+KILLSWITCH — emergency shutoff. |

-| Tags | No | Labels for organization and filtering. |
+| Tags | No | Labels for grouping and filtering. |

 Editing a Flag